-These strong drill results continue to reaffirm Triton's belief that the graphite mineralisation intensifies and strengthens towards the north of the mineralisation footprint.
-Further, the interception of the 30.5% TGC has verified the extension of the interpreted HG1 zone southwards to drill section S3.
+These strong drill results continue to reaffirm Triton's overall belief in the potential of the Nicanda Hill prospect and that the graphite mineralisation intensifies and strengthens towards the north of the mineralisation footprint and with less internal dilution from a reduced number of gneiss (non-graphitic) bands.

-The drilling results have returned multiple very high grade graphite intercepts close to surface from across the whole of the Nicanda Hill mineralisation footprint of up to 30.5% TGC, as seen in drill hole GBND0011.
 These results continue to indicate the strong presence of graphite and vanadium and Triton is confident of further high grade interceptions.